nodejs/node/doc/api.markdown

 Allows to close the stream before the `'end'` is reached.
 No more events other than `'close'` will be fired after this method has been called.

-## fs.FileWriteStream
+## fs.WriteStream

-`FileWriteStream` is a writable stream.
+`WriteStream` is a writable stream.

 ### fs.createWriteStream(path, [options])

-Returns a new FileWriteStream object.
+Returns a new WriteStream object.
 `options` is an object with the following defaults:

     { 'flags': 'w'